LoyolaChicagoBooks/introcs-csharp/rst/ifnested.rst

 The outer |if-else| determines whether the action is important, so the inner conditions only need to deal with urgency.
-Also note that in executing this version there are never mor than two short conditions.
-In the first version, you may have to go through all three conditions.
+Also note that in executing this version there are never more than two short conditions evaluated.
+In the first version,
+you may have to go through all three conditions.
 Both approaches work.
 Which is clearer to you?